 The goal of any security awareness program is overall company improvement.
 You have to show that security gaps are being closed, or else your investment becomes difficult to measure.
 So, having a starting point and metrics to measure your improvement over time is crucial.

 What to look for in a security awareness product

 There are many different solutions on the market to help you implement a security awareness program.
 Innovative is a KnowBe4 partner, and we use that solution to implement security awareness programs for our managed service clients.
-We choose that product because it is the easiest tool for our staff to administer on behalf of our customers.
+We choose that product because it is the easiest tool for our staff to administer on behalf of our clients.
 It also offers the most robust training library that allows us to pick and choose the most applicable training menu for our wide range of clients.

 The best solution for you is the one that is the easiest to implement, includes the types of training you need, and delivers the necessary data for your company to make the best decisions and document security improvements over time.

 Here are the key things to look for when selecting a security awareness solution.

 The ability to conduct phishing simulations is essential to your security awareness solution.
 Your phishing simulation tool must include the ability to customize the landing page if a user does click a link in your testing email.
 The landing page should inform an end-user that they clicked on something they should not have and reinforce better habits moving forward.
 This can be done through simple educational text, video, or any creative method to help your team know they made a mistake.